-- Send information regarding school events to reporters and television stations as early as possible (but not sooner than a month prior to an event as the information will get lost). - Follow up with reporters the week before the event and provide them with the latest details. - If media doesn't come to an event, send follow up information on the event.
+Send information regarding school events to reporters and television stations as early as possible (but not sooner than a month prior to an event as the information will get lost).

+Follow up with reporters the week before the event and provide them with the latest details.

+If media doesn't come to an event, send follow-up information on the event.
 Due to their busy schedules, they may not be able to make every event.
 However, they often appreciate the information.

-PRESS/MEDIA CONFERENCES
+Press/Media Conferences

-- Hold press/media conferences between 10 a.m. and 2 p.m. and on Tuesday, Wednesday or Thursday.
-Monday and Friday are busy news days and you will receive less media coverage. - Send information to the media ahead of time and follow up on the day before or on the day of the event. - Be sure to keep press/media conferences to 30 minutes or less and allow time for questions and answers. - Create press/media packets with information, research and more in-depth information on the issue being discussed.
-Serve refreshments at the event to draw a larger crowd. - Due to newspaper budget cuts, there is a smaller staff to cover news, so teleconferences are often a better option than "in-person" press/media conferences.
-Press/media prefer teleconferences because they can call in from their desks or on the road. - Avoid having press/media conferences on major holidays or important dates (e.g. Valentine's Day, religious holidays or after Thanksgiving).
+Hold press/media conferences between 10 a.m. and 2 p.m. and on Tuesday, Wednesday or Thursday.
+Monday and Friday are busy news days and you will receive less media coverage.

+Send information to the media ahead of time and follow up on the day before or on the day of the event.
+Be sure to keep press/media conferences to 30 minutes or less and allow time for questions and answers.

-HOW TO INVITE LEGISLATORS TO YOUR SCHOOL OR EVENT:
+Create press/media packets with information, research and more in-depth information on the issue being discussed.
+Serve refreshments at the event to draw a larger crowd.

+Due to newspaper budget cuts, there is a smaller staff to cover news, so teleconferences are often a better option than "in-person" press/media conferences.
+Press/media prefer teleconferences because they can call in from their desks or on the road.

+Avoid having press/media conferences on major holidays or important dates (e.g. religious holidays or the day after Thanksgiving).

+Inviting Legislators to Your School or Event

 The purpose of building relationships with legislators is to help them visualize and understand the impact that their decisions have on the students we serve.
-There is no better way to help them fully digest CTE's effect on education than to have them witness student success through our programming first-hand.
+There is no better way to help them fully digest CTE's effect on education than to have them witness student success through our programming.
 By inviting legislators to your school or to a business benefiting from CTE, you are not only helping them realize the impact of our programs on the students themselves, but are allowing the legislator to see the education-to-work pipeline; creating jobs and supporting Michigan's economy.
-Additionally, you are providing an attractive venue for the media to highlight the legislator connecting with his or her constituents.
+Additionally, you are providing an attractive venue for the media to highlight the legislator connecting with his/her/they constituents.